#001 – Orchestra

 Bloomfield science museum Jerusalem

-Featuring 19 musical play structures crafted from CNC-processed wood and musical accessories, this exhibition encourages visitors to collaboratively create music and engage in movement throughout the museum.
+Nineteen musical play structures crafted from CNC-processed wood and musical accessories.
+Visitors create music and move throughout the museum courtyards.

 The Giant Wheel

-With a diameter of 2.5 meters, this installation incorporates 63 aluminum pipes of varying lengths, producing a Bach chorale.
-Visitors can freely play the pipes by striking them and turning the wheel.
-This interactive exhibit highlights the relationship between tube size, musical tones, and rhythm.
+A 2.5-meter diameter installation with 64 aluminum pipes of varying lengths, producing a Bach chorale.
+Visitors strike the pipes and turn the wheel, exploring the relationship between tube size, tone, and rhythm.

 A Circular Xylophone

-Featuring 180 keys of different lengths, a ball rolls down the slide from the shortest key to the longest, creating a chromatic sound sequence.
+180 wooden keys of varying lengths — a ball rolls down from shortest to longest, creating a chromatic sound sequence.

 A keyboard